Foreign relations of the Mughal Empire: France

-François Caron succeeded in founding French outposts at Surat around 1668; where he was said to be Accompanied by a Persian named Marcara, and at Masulipatam around 1669; and Louis XIV acknowledged those successes by awarding him the Order of St. Michael.
+François Caron succeeded in founding French outposts at Surat around 1668; where he was said to be accompanied by a Persian named Marcara, and at Masulipatam around 1669; and Louis XIV acknowledged those successes by awarding him the Order of St. Michael.

 Ethiopian Empire

-Ethiopian Emperor Fasilides dispatched an embassy to India in 1664–65 to congratulate Aurangzeb upon his accession to the throne of the Mughal Empire.
+Ethiopian Emperor Fasilides dispatched an embassy to India in 1664–1665 to congratulate Aurangzeb upon his accession to the throne of the Mughal Empire.

 Aceh Sultanate

-For decades, the Malabari Mappila Muslims which representing the Mughal empire are already patronized Aceh Sultanate.
+For decades, the Malabari Mappila Muslims which representing the Mughal Empire are already patronized Aceh Sultanate.
 Aurangzeb, and his brother, Dara Shikoh, participated with Aceh trade and Aurangzeb himself also exchanging presents with the Sultan of Aceh in 1641.
 In that year, it is recorded the daughter of Iskandar Muda, Sultanah Safiatuddin, has presented Aurangzeb with eight elephants.

-When the VOC, or Dutch East India Company trying to disrupt the trade in Aceh to make their own Malaka trade lucrative, Aurangzeb threatened the Dutch with retaliation against any losses in Gujarat due to Dutch intervention.
+When the Dutch East India Company tried to disrupt the trade in Aceh to make their own Malaka trade lucrative, Aurangzeb threatened the Dutch with retaliation against any losses in Gujarat due to Dutch intervention.
 This effort were caused due to VOC realization that Muslim tradings were damaging to the VOC.
 The Firman issued by Aurangzeb caused the VOC to back down and allowed Indian sailors to pass into Aceh, Perak, and Kedah, without any restrictions.